Vierge-de-Grâce (1798 ship)

 See also List of gun-vessels Commodore Sir Sidney Smith captured at Acre in March 1799.)

 The flotilla of gun-vessels had left Damietta with siege artillery and other siege supplies to reinforce Napoleon's troops besieging Acre.
 Smith immediately put the guns and supplies to use to help the city's defenders resist the French, and the gun-vessels to harass them.

-On 8 May 1799 the xebec HMS Fortune, under the command of Lieutenant Lewis Davis, and Dame de Grace encountered Salamine.
-Salamine and Fortune exchanged fire for two hours until Fortune had expended all her ammunition, had three guns dismounted, and had had two men killed and four wounded.
+On 8 May 1799, the xebec HMS Fortune, under the command of Lieutenant Lewis Davis, and Dame de Grace encountered Salamine.
+Salamine and Fortune exchanged fire for two hours until Fortune struck, after she had expended all her ammunition, had three guns dismounted, and had two men killed and four wounded.
 Then Salamine also recaptured Dame de Grace.
-Salamine took out Dame de Grace's crew and then scuttled her.
+Salamine took out Dame de Grace's crew and scuttled her.